CodaBool/stargazer.vercel.app/readme.md

+# 🚧 Under Active Development
+> expect things to change drastically until the end of 2024

 # community VTT RPG maps
 > A spot for any RPG community to create accurate maps and keep them up to date.